 Greetings adventurer, mercenary, merchant, traveller, or whatever you may be!
 If you’re reading this then you must be interested or already apart of the Saphriel community, and I’d like to welcome and thank you for being here.
 In this short guide we’re going to provide some tips and note a few things that will help you new players better situate yourself with the server.
+First off, again I must suggest you download our texturepack, and if you can't handle joining a server with custom textures enabled, then download our client side version of new items and disablie server textures.
+Which can be found here, and please read the entire page!

 Some begining notes